Twaha-Rahman/e-commercify/Docs/BACKEND_API.md

 ### Transaction

-The `Transaction` API will be used to handle user trancastions.
+The `Transaction` API will be used to handle user transactions.
 The details of this API haven't been nailed down yet.

 ### Analytics